DantiniMarco/Polimi-Robotics-Project-1/report_project1.md

 These messages are published by a ROS publisher named "pub_odom".
 We decided to use a function ``callback_publisher_timer`` to publish our messages each time a __timer__ expires.

-- The function ``callback_dynamic_reconfigure`` is used to choose the integration method in run-time, so it can switch between Euler and Runke-Kutta approximations.
+- The function ``callback_dynamic_reconfigure`` is used to choose the integration method at run-time, so it can switch between Euler and Runke-Kutta approximations.

 - The callback ``callback_set_odometry`` instead changes the robot pose reading the Request/Response fields of a Service type message named ``set_odometry.srv``.

 - The methods mentioned before are the main functions we used to accomplish the odometry part of the project.
 Other methods are for __utility and test purposes__.

 - In particular we used ``optitrack_callback`` to __verify and confront__ the shape of the velocitiy plots we calculated with a plot that we could have obtained by dividing the delta positions (_delta_x_, _delta_y_, _delta_theta_) by the time of sampling.
-This plot was firstly __too noisy__, so we used an average of every 100 samples using a vector data structure.
+This plot was at first __too noisy__, so we used an average of every 100 samples using a vector data structure.
 Building and ``test_msg`` message, we plotted it in PlotJuggler and we confirmed that it was correct.

 - A similar modality was made in ``encoder_ticks_callback`` where we show the velocity plot using the __ticks instead of RPM__.
 With the same method of 100 samples average measurement we filled up and published a ``tick_msg`` message in order to visualize it in PlotJuggler.